adros/pro-xy/readme.md

 # pro-xy
-Simple pluggable http proxy.

-It also allows to define plugins, that can change request or response in any other way.
+Simple pluggable http proxy, which allows to define plugins, that can change request or response.

 ## Usage

 1. Install

 		npm install -g pro-xy

 2. Run.

 		pro-xy

 Alternatively pro-xy can also be required from another module and launched be calling *start* method.